chrisvfollis/chrisvfollis/README.md

 I'm interested in science & engineering in business contexts.
 I have a passion for automation, problem solving, and using data to uncover patterns & optimize processes.

-* I'm spearheading a data initiative for Xtravel Suspension.
+* I'm spearheading a data initiative for Xtravel Technology.
 This involves analyzing oscilloscope data from performance tests recorded onto a Raspberry Pi-based **solution I engineered** within the technical & budgetary constraints of the project.
 * I'm studying **data science** in Python from Bloom Institute of Technology.